ho-ansible/k3s/README.md

 + Saves token from server in inventory **group var**
 + Copies token to node

+Consequently, it's best first to apply this role for the k3s server node so it can generate and save the token, then apply the role for the k3s agents using the saved token.

 To manage the cluster, copy `/etc/rancher/k3s/k3s.yaml` to your local workstation as `~/.kube/config`, and install kubectl (e.g., using the k3s binary).